ElieAndrianarisolo/Sliding-Puzzle/README.md

 # Sliding Puzzle

-This archive contains all the documents needed to run the "Sliding Puzzle" game.
+This project contains all the documents needed to run the "Sliding Puzzle" game.
 This game consists of sliding the pieces of images one after the other on a platform with an empty square until all are put in order and the final image appears.

 ## Application Screenshots